LucasLima337/Port_Scan/README.md

 # PortScan
-Programa feito em Python similar ao Nmap que faz o escaneamento para encontrar possíveis portas abertas!
+Python Scrit similar to Nmap that scans ports of a domain!

-OBS: Para fins de aprendizado e conhecimento.
+**OBS: Educational Purposes**